Mandarin collar: Usage

 In contemporary Western dress, mandarin collars are found in Asian-style and minimalist clothing.
 Women's mandarin-collared jackets often include other vaguely Asian elements, such as pankou (silk knots) as closures instead of buttons.

 Since mandarin collars are short and do not fold over, neckties are not worn with mandarin-collared dress shirts, apart from bow ties.
 This lack of ties may have led to the recent rising popularity of mandarin collars.

 A US soldier wearing an Army Combat Uniform with a mandarin collar.

 The collar as seen in sport fencing dress.

-Standing collars are common on historically based military dress uniforms, such as dress uniforms of the British Army, US Navy and US Marine Corps.
-Mandarin collars are also utilized in modern-day military combat uniforms such as the US Army's Army Combat Uniform.
+Standing collars are common on military full dress uniforms, such as those of the British Army, US Navy and US Marine Corps.
+Mandarin collars are also utilized in combat uniforms, such as the US Army's Army Combat Uniform.
 The presence of the mandarin collar on the ACU makes the wearing of body armor more comfortable by lifting the collar up to prevent chafing.
 The Russian Army uses a mandarin collar in their newer VKBO uniforms.

 Mandarin collars are also the proper shape for a single-breasted Greek cassock, or anterri, for Eastern Orthodox and Eastern Catholic clergy.
 Russians and other Slavic Churches typically have a high, band-style collar, buttoning to the side or on the shoulder, while Greeks have the "notched" Mandarin pattern with a closing loop or hook at the bottom of the "V" in the collar.

 The collar is also used for the required sport fencing dress.

 Police wicking shirts worn by police forces in the UK have a mandarin collar.